nahteoh/pystran/docs/source/index.rst

 --------

-- The package analyzes two-dimensional and three-dimensional structures made up of truss (axial) members and beams (even in combination), rigid links, and general springs.
+- The package analyzes two-dimensional and three-dimensional structures made up of truss (axial) members and beams (possibly in combination), rigid links, and general springs.
 Concentrated masses can be added at joints.
 - Linear statics and dynamics (free vibration) solvers are included.
 - Only elastic models can be solved.
 - For beams, only the Bernoulli-Euler model is implemented, so no shear deformation is taken into account.
 - Only straight members are treated.
-- It is assumed that there is no coupling between the bending actions in the two orthogonal planes.
+- It is assumed that the cross sections are doubly symmetric, and there is no coupling between the bending actions in the two orthogonal principal planes.
 - Coupling of axial and bending action is not implemented.
 This means that the neutral axis must pass through the centroid.
 - Warping of the cross sections is not modelled, hence only free torsion effects are included.
 - Member loading is not considered.
-All member loading needs to be converted to nodal forces.
+All member loading needs to be converted to nodal forces by the user.
-- Internal hinges can be modelled with linked joints.
-No member end releases are implemented.
+- Member end releases (hinges) are not implemented.
+Internal hinges can be modelled with linked joints.
 - Degrees of freedom are only along the global Cartesian axes.
 Skew supports are not included (except with a penalty method based on springs)
 - Offsets of the beams from the joints are currently not implemented.